SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 17 October 2024 - Enhancement - Catalog - Updated heading styles [ID 41145]

-The style of the headings in Catalog have been adjusted to match the overall style of the application.
+The style of the headings in the Catalog has been adjusted to match the overall style of the application.

 #### 16 October 2024 - Enhancement - Admin app - Usage export to CSV [ID 41117]